 A word of caution; the sandy trail off S-22 can get quite sandy.
 When the conditions are right, you might make it without 4-wheel drive, but I don’t recommend chancing it unless you are familiar with driving in the desert.

-Galleta Meadow Statues
+Galleta Meadow Sculptures

 The Pumpkin Patch